-If you have a big heart and commitment to keeping Aboriginal kids connected to their family, community and culture, then we’d love to hear from you.
+If you have a big heart and commitment to keeping Aboriginal kids connected to their family, community and culture, we’d love to hear from you

-Our out-of-home Aboriginal children are in need of more Aboriginal foster carers.
+Aboriginal children in out-of-home care are in need of more Aboriginal foster carers.

 Get in touch to discuss how you can help make a difference in these children’s lives.

 We can refer you to an accredited Aboriginal community-controlled agency close to you who can assist in your caring journey, and we’ll continue to support you along the way with our training and support programs.

 We’re committed to working with Aboriginal and Torres Strait Islander organisations, communities and individuals to develop our services in line with the Aboriginal and Torres Strait Islander Child Placement Principles.

 Our goal is to honour and uphold the culture and heritage of the children and young people in out-of-home care and we have developed strategies across our services to ensure that Aboriginal children and young people in care stay connected to their family, community and country.

 - providing tailored training for carers of Aboriginal children

 - developing a dedicated recruitment strategy for Aboriginal people

 - working with non-indigenous carers of Aboriginal children and young people to help understand and support the needs of the children they care for